Badger had her tooth out this morning.

 Today is the first day of fall.

-The thing I dislike most about this time of year is that it’s so cool in the mornings you have to wear your long sleeve shirt, hoodie, jeans, and fuzzy socks.
+The thing I dislike most about this time of year is that it's so cool in the mornings you have to put on your long sleeve shirt, hoodie, jeans, and fuzzy socks.

-But around dinner time it starts heating up, and you have to strip down to flip-flops, shorts, and a tank top.
+Then around dinner time it starts heating up, and you have to go strip down and get on your flip-flops, shorts, and tank top.

-I’m telling you, someday I’m moving somewhere with only one season: hot.
+I'm telling you, someday I'm moving somewhere where there is only one season: hot.

 Well, like 60 at night and 80 during the day.